elastic/apm-pipeline-library/vars/README.md

 * title: The issue title.
 Mandatory
 * description: The issue description.
 Optional.
-* assign: A comma-separated list of GitHub handles to assign to the created issue.
+* assign: A comma-separated list (no spaces around the comma) of GitHub handles to assign to this pull request.
 Optional.
 * reviewer: A comma-separated list (no spaces around the comma) of GitHub handles to request a review from.
 Optional.
-* milestone: Add this issue to a GitHub milestone.
+* milestone: The milestone name to add to this pull request.
 Optional
-* labels: Add a comma-separated list of labels to this issue.
+* labels: A comma-separated list (no spaces around the comma) of labels to add to this pull request.
 Optional.
 * draft: Create the pull request as a draft.
 Optional.
 Default: false
 * credentialsId: The credentials to access the repo (repo permissions).
 Optional.
 Default: 2a9602aa-ab9f-4e52-baf3-b71ca88469c7-UserAndToken
 * base: The base branch in the "[OWNER:]BRANCH" format.
 Optional.
 Defaults to the default branch of the upstream repository (usually "master").

+_NOTE_: Windows is not supported yet.

 ## githubEnv
 Creates some environment variables to identified the repo and the change type (change, commit, PR, ...)